 On properly configured hosting, HTTPS migration is a one-step process: enable Force HTTPS in the control panel.
 The server handles the redirect, the certificate is provisioned automatically, and the URLs update.
 On self-managed servers, you need to install the SSL certificate, configure the redirect in Nginx or Apache, and update the database URLs.

-You are moving from one CMS to another: WordPress to Shopify, Squarespace to WordPress, Wix to WordPress, or any other combination.
+You are moving from one CMS to another: WordPress to Shopify, Squarespace to WordPress, Wix to WordPress, Drupal or Joomla to WordPress, or any other combination.
 This is the most complex type because the data structures are different between platforms.
+For the open-source CMS comparison specifically, WordPress vs Joomla vs Drupal covers the decision before you migrate.

 A WordPress post stored in